electron/forge/README.md

 electron-forge import existing-project-directory
 ```

-Given an existing Electron project, it will attempt to interactively navigate
+Given an existing Electron project, this command will attempt to interactively
-through the process of importing an existing project to the Electron Forge
+navigate through the process of importing it to the Electron Forge format, so
-format, so the commands listed below can be used.
-This includes being prompted
+the commands listed below can be used.
+This includes being prompted to remove
-to remove existing Electron build tools in favor of Electron Forge equivalents.
+existing Electron build tools in favor of Electron Forge equivalents.

 ## Launching your Project